team2-swe/ksu_Esports_Tournament-/README.md

 - Uses fitness functions to evaluate team balance
 - Performs up to 300 generations to find optimal team compositions
 - Teams are stored with sequential match IDs (match_1, match_2, etc.)

+#### Genetic Matchmaking Workflow

+The genetic algorithm matchmaking flow consists of these key steps:

+1. **Player Data Preparation**
+   - `fetch_player_data()`: Loads player data from database (or test data if unavailable)
+   - `calculate_player_tier()`: Converts LoL ranks into numerical tier values
+   - `initial_sorting_player()`: Sorts players by tier, rank, and win ratio

+2. **Performance Calculation**
+   - `calculate_performance()`: Calculates performance metrics for each player
+   - Factors in player's tier, manual tier, win rate, and role preferences
+   - Creates a `roleBasedPerformance` object for each player containing performance values for each role
+   - Applies role preference penalties (each position down from preferred role gets a 5% penalty)

+3. **Genetic Algorithm Core**
+   - `genetic_algorithm()`: Runs the main evolutionary process
+   - Uses adaptive parameters that increase for small player pools
+   - Maintains a population of potential team arrangements (chromosomes)
+   - Runs for up to 300 generations or stops early if no improvement for 50 generations

+4. **Chromosome Representation**
+   - Each chromosome is a permutation of player indices
+   - First half represents Team 1, second half represents Team 2
+   - `decode_chromosome()`: Converts chromosome into two team compositions

+5. **Fitness Evaluation**
+   - `calculate_fitness()`: Scores each potential team arrangement
+   - Balances two objectives:
+     - Overall team balance (70% weight): How even are the teams' total skill levels?
+     - Role matchup balance (30% weight): How close in skill are players in the same role?

+6. **Genetic Operators**
+   - `tournament_selection()`: Selects parent chromosomes based on fitness
+   - `order_crossover()`: Creates child solutions by combining parts of two parent chromosomes
+   - `swap_mutation()`: Introduces random changes to maintain genetic diversity

+7. **Role Assignment**
+   - `assign_team_roles()`: Assigns optimal roles to each player in a team
+   - Prioritizes roles with largest skill differences between players
+   - Uses a greedy algorithm to maximize overall team effectiveness
+   - Ensures each standard role (top, jungle, mid, bottom, support) is filled exactly once

+8. **Results & Storage**
+   - `save_matchmaking_results()`: Saves the final teams to the database with a unique match ID
+   - Teams are stored with player IDs, team assignments, and a sequential match identifier

+#### Performance Metrics & Balancing

+The system calculates player performance using:

+1. **Base Skill Factor**: Derived from the player's rank (Iron to Challenger)
+2. **Role-Specific Performance**: Modified by role preference order
+3. **Manual Tier Adjustment**: Admin-assigned tier values can override calculated tiers
+4. **Win Rate Influence**: Player's win percentage factors into performance

+The fitness function aims to:
+- Create teams with similar total performance values
+- Match players of similar skill levels in the same role on opposing teams
+- Respect player role preferences as much as possible

+This advanced genetic algorithm approach consistently produces more balanced teams than random or naive sorting methods, especially for complex situations with varied ranks and specific role preferences.

 ---